Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-identity.md

 Copy the preimage hash.
 In the above image, that's `0x90a1b2f648fc4eaff4f236b9af9ead77c89ecac953225c5fafb069d27b7131b7`.
 Submit the preimage by signing a transaction.

 Next, select "Submit Proposal" and enter the previously copied preimage hash.
-The `locked balance` field needs to be at least 10 KSM.
+The `locked balance` field needs to be at least 10 LUNAR.
 You can find out the minimum by querying the chain state under [Chain State](https://axiasolar.js.org/apps/#/chainstate) -> Constants -> democracy -> minimumDeposit.

 ![Submitting a proposal](/img/identity/13.jpg)

-At this point, DOT holders can second the motion.
+At this point, SOLAR holders can second the motion.
 With enough seconds, the motion will become a referendum, which is then voted on.
 If it passes, users will be able to request judgement from this registrar.

 ## Judgements